stanford-rc/www.sherlock.stanford.edu/src/docs/glossary.md

 ### Infiniband

 : Infiniband is a networking standard that features high bandwidth and low latency.
-The current Infiniband devices are capable of transferring data at up to 200 Gbits/sec with less than a microsecond latency.
-As of this writing, the popular Infiniband versions are HDR (High Data Rate) with 200 Gbits/sec and EDR (Enhanced Data Rate) with 100 Gbits/sec.
+The current Infiniband devices are capable of transferring data with less than a microsecond latency.
+As of this writing, the popular Infiniband versions are EDR (Enhanced Data Rate, 100 Gbps), HDR (High Data Rate, 200 Gbps), and NDR (Next Data Rate, 400 Gbps).

 ### IOPS